-Vortex flow meters exploit the phenomenon of "Kármán vortex streets".
+A vortex flow meter's working principle exploits the phenomenon of "Kármán vortex streets".
 A Kármán vortex street is a repeating pattern of swirling vortices, and in a vortex flow meter the rate of pressure oscillations caused by these vortices is measured and correlates to the fluid velocity.
-A simple calculation using fluid velocity and cross sectional area of the pipe allows the volumetric flow rate to be determined.
+A simple calculation using fluid velocity and cross sectional area of the pipe allow the volumetric flow rate to be determined.
 Pressure and/or temperature compensation can be used to allows mass flow measurements to be made.

 The Von Kármán Effect